izaaseiler/C_Projects/README.md

 # Cprojects
-Beginning training in C and C++, studying the logic of the C language.
+Starting to study the C programming language.